BricL/CC3.WebZipBundle/README.md

 ### HTTP2

-HTTP2.0 透過單一 TCP 連線，理論上可以超過 6 個下載併發數非常的多。但實際還是看 Host Server 設定，決定一個連線能同時併發多少個下載請求。
+In theory, a single TCP connection can handle more than 6 concurrent downloads.
+However, in practice, this depends on the host server's configuration.

 ### Summary

 The max number of concurrent downloads in a single connection decides how many splits the initial resource package should have.
-A good rule of thumb is: number of splits < max concurrent downloads.
+A good rule of thumb is: `"number of splits < max concurrent downloads"`.

 ## DEMO (Host on itch.io)